wyne-ybanez/personal-portfolio-master/README.md

 ## Git Bash Code

 - I had initially started the project with a local IDE and a local username.
-My contributions were not counted by git because of this.
-The soluiton as to how to change the author/committer email and user name is found [here](https://stackoverflow.com/questions/750172/how-to-change-the-author-and-committer-name-and-e-mail-of-multiple-commits-in-gi)
+My contributions were not counted by github because of this.
+The solution as to how to change the author/committer email and user name is found [here](https://stackoverflow.com/questions/750172/how-to-change-the-author-and-committer-name-and-e-mail-of-multiple-commits-in-gi)

 ### Content